will-cern/xroofit-readthedocs/docs/source/day1.rst

 Models
 ----------
-`Models` are functions that evaluate to the probability density (or sometimes probability mass) of observing an entry of a given dataset.
+`Models` are functions that evaluate to the probability density (or sometimes probability mass if all the observables are categorical) of observing an entry of a given dataset.
 This will include the probability of observing the global observable values of the dataset.
 Any variable that the model depends which isn't an observable is known as a `parameter`.
 We will learn below that models usually follow a common generic structure in HEP.
 Models are represented in RooFit by classes inheriting from ``RooAbsPdf``.

 Parameters are in one of two possible states: they are either `floating` or `constant`.
 Only continuous parameters can be floating (we will learn why a floating categorial parameter would cause issues).
 The constant parameters are also sometimes called the `arguments` of the model, and the floating parameters are the `floats`.

-Test Statistics
+Objective functions
 -------------
+Once a model, :math:`M`, has been defined for a dataset, :math:`D=\{\uline{x},\uline{g}}`

 `Test Statistics` are functions that map a dataset onto a single value.
 They are usually constructed/defined using a model, thereby the parameters of the model are parameters of the test statistic.
 Some, but not all, of these test statistics can be desirable to minimize with respect to the parameters.
 Such test statistics we will call `objective functions` (this is a term used in machine learning for functions that are designed to be extremised).

 Some, but not all, test statistics take the form of the summation of a quantity over the entries of the dataset and therefore the calculation can readily be parallelized across the entries.
 Such batch-computable test statistics are represented in RooFit by classes inheriting from `RooAbsTestStatistic`.
 Two such statistics are: